 This is exciting news for trails: Interest and awareness is increasing, and trails are being used more, and by more people.
 However, this can lead to crowding, especially at popular trailheads and parks.
 And, crowds can have greater impacts such as increased littering and the need for additional maintenance.

-The Lawrence Hopewell Trail is a multipurpose trail, open to bicyclists, walkers, joggers, hikers, and skaters.
+The Lawrence Hopewell Trail is a multipurpose trail, open to bicyclists, walkers, joggers, hikers, skaters, and horseback riders in some locations.
 The trail is a community resource, built and managed by the community, for the community.
 And it takes a community of trail users to maintain a safe and inclusive experience for all.

 • Bike, walk, or jog in single file or take up no more than half the trail.